 The Caltrans National Pollutant Discharge Elimination System (NPDES) Permit requires development of a plan for monitoring receiving waters, characterizing runoff, and determining BMP effectiveness.
-This Monitoring Plan Update describes updates to the proposed monitoring for the 2024-25 and 2025-26 fiscal years.
+This Monitoring Plan Update describes updates to the proposed monitoring for the 2025-26 and 2026-27 fiscal years.

 NOTICE

-This document has been checked for ADA compliance using built in checkers in Microsoft Word and Adobe Acrobat Pro.
+This document has been checked for ADA compliance using built-in checkers in Microsoft Word and Adobe Acrobat Pro; and checked against WCAG 2.0 guidelines using the PAC 2024 Accessibility Checker.

 Accessibility Assistance: Caltrans makes every attempt to ensure our documents are accessible.
 Due to variances between assistive technologies, there may be portions of this document which are not accessible.
 Where documents cannot be made accessible, we are committed to providing alternative access to the content.
-Should you need additional assistance, please contact us at (916) 654-2852 and/or (916) 995-7050 Voice or dial 711 to use a relay service or visit:
+Should you need additional assistance, please contact us at (916) 654-2852 and/or (916) 995-7050, dial 711 to use a relay service, or visit:

 https://dot.ca.gov/request-ada-compliant-documents